yeegorski/krakow_air_pollution/README.md

 * substituted missing *ozone* values in 2019 with values from 2020 after having checked that they are reasonably close for other dates
 * turned *windBearing* into dummy variables, as it indicated the wind direction (north, east, south, and west)
 * merged the weather data with the air pollution data
-* removed *PM2.5* outliers from the dataset
-* dropped rows with unknown values (*pressure*, *windGust*)
-* created features *month*, *hour*, and *weekday* from *time* feature,then based on those features created dummy variables for seasons, parts of the day, and workdays/weekends
+* created features *month*, *hour*, and *weekday* from *time* feature

 ## EDA
 ![alt text](https://github.com/yeegorski/krakow_air_pollution/blob/main/PM2.png "Pollution levels 2019-2020, PM2.5")

 **Pollution levels 2019-2020, PM2.5**
-Horizontal lines indicate upper bounds of the air pollution levels used for calculating air quality index:
+Horizontal lines indicate the upper bounds of the air pollution levels used for calculating air quality index:
 * green - healthy
 * yellow - moderate
 * orange - unhealthy for sensitive groups